rahulgoel/Language-Detection/README.md

 A simple python server which can detect language based on text

 The server is a Django server which can be started by running :

 '''
   python manage.py runserver
 '''

 from the project root directory.

 The classifier is simple multinomial naive bayes classifier trained on character n-grams we take n-grams from the range 3-6 on sentences and limit our features to 15000 most frequent TfIDF features.
 By doing a 60-40 training test split we found the accuracy to be over 0.9999.

-The server accepts post requests at localhost:8000/lang_id endpoint with "text" as post parameter.
+The server accepts post requests (by default) at http://localhost:8000/lang_id/ endpoint with "text" as post parameter.
 The text parameter contains the string to be identified in unicode format.

 The return values are tuples in from of language, probability as calculated by the classifier.

-The folder contains a self contained testing file which assumes that host_url is 'http://localhost:8000/lang_id/' which can be changed in the file and tests it against a bunch of different variantions of 'this be a test'
+The folder contains a self contained testing file which assumes that host_url is http://localhost:8000/lang_id/ which can be changed in the file and tests it against a bunch of different variantions of 'this be a test'

 The classifier is currently trained on the European Parliament NLTK sample corpus which has 11 languages